 Top tips for shipping your belongings to Australia

-Be available on the shipping days.
-Yes, you could get them started and then leave the house for the day, but they will constantly have questions about things – like how you would prefer a particular item packing, and you might find you need to flat pack some extra items to make space in the container.
+- Make sure you’re available on the shipping days.
+Yes, you could get the guys started and then leave the house for the day, but they will constantly have questions about things – like how you would prefer a particular item packing, and you might need to flat pack some extra items to make space in the container.

-Aim to have your kids out of the way during the shipping process.
-The shippers work at lightening speed and it would be dangerous to have small people under their feet as they’re carrying heavy furniture.
+- Aim to have your kids out of the way during the shipping process if you have little ones.
+The shippers work at lightning speed and it would be dangerous to have small people under their feet as they’re carrying heavy furniture.
 Also, they leave your front door open the entire time and you don’t want to be worrying about your little ones escaping onto the road.
 There was no way I could have handled two four-year-olds and a two-year-old while all of that was going on.

-Fill your fridge with easy meals on the run up to shipping.
-There was no time to cook so being able to grab an oven pizza and bag of salad or a ready roasted chicken from the fridge meant we still got to eat without having to order in take aways (we reserved that for after the shippers had been when we had no kitchen gear left!)
+- Fill your fridge with easy meals on the run up to shipping.
+There was no time to cook so being able to grab an oven pizza and bag of salad or a ready roast chicken from the fridge meant we still got to eat without having to order in take aways every night (we reserved that for after the shippers had been when we had no kitchen gear left to cook with!)
 But if you do end up living on take aways for a week, it’s not a big deal.
-It’s a difficult period of your life.
+It’s just a short period of time and it will be over soon!
 The kids won’t hurt from missing a couple of home-cooked dinners so don’t beat yourself up – this is a once-in-a-lifetime kind of craziness.

-Try to allow yourself some time after the shippers have been to do all of the other admin jobs before you move.
+- Try to allow yourself some time after the shippers have been to do all of the other admin jobs before you leave the country.
 There are a lot of things to work through before you go and while you’re busy with the packing/sorting you won’t have time to ring up to cancel credit cards or sort out your child benefit.
-And having a leaving party while you’re busy packing up your things will only add to the emotion of it all.
-We spent four weeks after the house sale with family and this gave us some quality time with our parents as well as time to sell our car and do the remaining paperwork.
+And having a leaving party while you’re busy packing up your things will only add to the emotion and stress of it all.
+We spent four weeks after our house sale with family and this gave us some quality time with our parents as well as time to sell our car and do the remaining paperwork and admin jobs.

-This is definitely the hardest, busiest phase of the whole process, so you just need to tackle things a day at a time, live through the chaos and before you know it you’ll be stepping off the plane on the other side of the world.
+Take this phase one step at a time and before you know it you’ll be stepping off the plane on the other side of the world and it will all be a distant memory!
 Let the adrenaline and excitement pull you through.